Oyo State: Federal Highways

+Railways

+Ibadan is a major terminus on the Western Railway from Lagos to Kano (1899) on the 1067 mm (3ˈ6") Cape Gauge, with a new 1435 mm (4ˈ8½") standard gauge line from Lagos to Ibadan opened 2021.

+Airport

+Ibadan Airport has services to Abuja and Lagos by Air Peace and Overland Airways.

 List of current public officials

 Agriculture

 Agriculture is the main occupation of the people of Oyo State.
 The climate in the state favours the cultivation of crops like maize, yam, cassava, millet, rice, plantains, cocoa, palm produce, cashew etc. There are a number of government farm settlements in Iseyin/Ipapo, Ilora, Eruwa, Ogbomosho, Iresaadu, Ijaiye, Akufo and Lalupon.
 There is abundance of clay, kaolin and aquamarine.
 There are also vast cattle ranches at Saki, Fasola and Ibadan, a dairy farm at Monatan in Ibadan and the statewide Oyo State Agricultural Development Programme with headquarters at Saki.
 A number of international and federal agricultural establishments are located in the state.

 Local Government Areas

 Oyo State consists of 33 Local Government Areas.
 They are: